JayanthMughil/flow-chart-generater/README.md

 **Save button**

 >> Saves the current state of the canvas.
-(You can view them upon reloading the page).
+(You can view them upon reloading the page or upon clicking **Go to previous setup** ).

 **cls - clear screen**

 >> Clears the entire canvas.
-Note: cls also clears the save records if there where any.
+Note: cls also clears the saved records if there was any.

 **Go to previous setup**

->> Shows the previous saved state of the canvas if there were any
+>> Shows the previous saved state of the canvas if there was any

+**Delete

+>> Click on a box to select and press delete button to delete the box.

 **Undo delete**

->> Restores the last deleted box in the canvas if there were any.
+>> Restores the last deleted box in the canvas if there was any.

 **canvas**

->> Click on a box to select a box and click on delete button to delete the box.

 >> Click on a box to open a setup tab where you can save additional info about the box.<br />